dobaksz/rsntp/README.md

 An [RFC 4330](https://tools.ietf.org/html/rfc4330) compliant Simple Network Time Protocol (SNTP) client library for Rust.

+`rsntp` provides an API to synchronize time with SNTPv4 time servers with the following features:

-`rsntp` provides both a synchronous (blocking) and an (optional) asynchronous API which allows synchronization with SNTPv4 servers.
-Time and date handling is based on the `chrono` crate.
+* Provides both a synchronous (blocking) and an (optional) asynchronous API based `tokio`
+* Time and date handling based on the `chrono` crate
+* IPv6 support

 ## Usage